msguy/AzureStorageQueuePushPull/README.md

 2. AzureStorageQueuePull :
 ==========================
-   This application again gets a reference to Microsoft Azure Storage Account, reads the storage queue, pulls the messages from queue and displays the count & the actual messages in the consol.
+   This application again gets a reference to Microsoft Azure Storage Account, reads the storage queue, pulls the messages from queue and displays the count & the actual messages in the console and deletes the message.

 Run the Demo